 Watch out for “Negative Gearing”

 Negative Gearing (negative cash-flow) as the result of increasing interest rates is a risk for an investor with low amounts of equity.
-Off-setting loss against income from different sources is a risky strategy as “Ring-Fencing” (taxation rules to avoid that) is not off the government’s agenda.
+Off-setting loss against income from different sources is a risky strategy as “Ring-Fencing” (taxation to avoid that) is not off the government’s agenda.

 Property Investor’s Blog